alsalafiyyah/alsalafiyyah.github.io/_posts/ibn-baz/2020/2020-09-17-ibn-taymiyyah-did-not-approve-mawlid.md

 We ask Allah to grant success to us and to all Muslims in knowing the truth and following it, and to protect us all from innovations and evil deeds, both apparent and hidden.
 Indeed, He is the Guardian of that and is capable of it.
 May Allah send peace and blessings upon our Prophet Muhammad, his family, and his Companions.

-End of the fatwa by Shaykh Ibn Baz.
+End of the fatwa by Shaykh Abdul-Aziz Ibn Baz.

 <hr class="my-6 border-gray-200" />